wildfly/wildfly-governance/wildfly-commonhaus-org/GOVERNANCE.md

 - Any contributor to a WildFly Commonhaus Organization project, provided the candidate is a Commonhaus Foundation member, and agrees to become a Signatory of the Commonhaus Fiscal Sponsorship Agreement before taking on their new role.

+Upon the adoption of the initial version of this governance policy the Commonhaus Representative will be Brian Stansberry and the Deputy Commonhaus Representative will be Thomas Jenkinson.

 The Commonhaus Representative and Deputy Commonhaus Representative keep their role indefinitely, unless they resign or a new decision revokes their role.

 ~~The list of Maintainers and Project Leaders is kept up-to-date on the "Team" page of this website.~~